mxagar/azure-rag-app/infra/README.md

 - Azure OpenAI; later, we will use the models `gpt-4o-mini` and `text-embedding-ada-002`
   - Tier: Standard
-  - Location West Europe
+  - Location West Europe (or select a desired one)
-  - Name: open-ai-demo
+  - Name: open-ai-demo (or select a desired one)
 - Azure AI Search
   - Tier: Free
-  - Location: West Europe
+  - Location: West Europe (or select a desired one)
-  - Name: ai-search-demo
+  - Name: ai-search-demo (or select a desired one)
 - Azure Container App
-  - Location: West Europe
+  - Location: West Europe (or select a desired one)
-  - Name: backend-container-demo
+  - Name: backend-container-demo (or select a desired one)
-  - When a Container App is deployed via the Web UI, some additional services are created automatically, like an app environment and log analytics, etc.; in Terraform, we need to create them explicitly.
+  - When a Container App is deployed via the Web UI, some additional services are created automatically, like an app environment and log analytics; in Terraform, we need to create them explicitly.
 We define only the environment.
-    - Environment name: backend-container-env-demo
+    - Environment name: backend-container-env-demo (or select a desired one)
-  - Note: the container image will be set later per `az` CLI command; if one must be chosen, pick a simple Hello World image.
+  - Note: the container image will be set later per `az` CLI command; if one must be chosen, pick a simple Hello World image, as done in `main.tf`.

-See the files:
+Check the resulting files with all the definitions:

 - [`main.tf`](main.tf): definition of all the resources and their properties.
 - [`variables.tf`](variables.tf): definition of variables with names, types and default values to be changed.